CristiCP/lab1-project/README.md

    ```bash
    npm install / yarn install
    ```

+Note: Before proceeding, ensure you have configured the database.

 ## Running the Project
-1. Fron-End - use the command :
+1. Fron-End - Navigate to the 'frontend' folder and use the command:
    ```bash
    npm run dev / yarn dev
    ```